velo-by-wix/portfolio-workshop/docs/PRODUCTION.md

 2. Don't forget to give it a descriptive name instead of the standard _mysite_ or _website_. <br>
 ![Naming a site](assets/site-name.png)

 3. You can also update your QR Code Generation function to be your new site URL.
-In your _qrCode.jsw_ file, **update the `qrCodeLink` variable to be your site URL**.
+In your _qrCode.jsw_ file, **update the `qrCodeLink` variable to be your site URL**. <br>
 ![updating the URL for your site](assets/update-sitename.png)

 4. **Publish** your site again for these changes to take on the live site.